Do you get lost looking at the hundreds of heating lamp options for reptiles?

 Yes!
 High wattage lights aren’t needed for leopard geckos, and halogen should be avoided.

-LED may produce light only or low heat, both of which are fine for a leopard gecko as long as the heating mat gets the temperatures up to where it needs to be.
+LED may produce light only or low heat, both of which are fine for a leopard gecko as long as the heat mat gets the temperatures up to where it needs to be.

 Are Red Lights Bad For Leopard Geckos?